How to Choose the Best Baby Formula Series: Baby formula = The ultimate multi-vitamin

 European Formulas usually have WAY LESS IRON than US formulas.

-I take an unconventional stance on iron and think that it’s just fine to have these lower concentrations.
-(The lower concentrations in European formulas are still well above the minimum amount set by the FDA).
-I think the lower iron is a main reason many parents find their baby “prefers” one of these European brands.
+I take an unconventional stance on iron and tend to agree more with the iron ranges set in Europe vs those set in the US.
+And in fact the lower concentrations in European formulas are still well above the minimum amount set by the FDA.
+I have a hunch that the lower iron may be a reason many parents find their baby “prefers” one of these European brands.
 But the same fact goes both ways.
 If your pediatrician has suggested you supplement with formula because your baby is iron deficient, then a US formula is a much better choice than a European formula because we add so much more iron to our formulas here.
+Regardless of iron, European formulas carry some significant risks that you need to talk with your pediatrician about before using one.
+I’ve got all the details here for you.

 If you want a full translation of possible ingredients, check out my Formula Ingredients Cheat Sheet – which will translate all the terrifying chemical names into the vitamin/mineral it is providing your angel.